mrpeabody/vim_setup/README.md

     there's an optional clang support: `./setup.sh --clang-completer`
 3. Enjoy your new fresh vim!

+4. (Optional) in order for a fancy bottom panel to work, install and use the included Monaco patched font for Mac, for other systems patched fonts can be found [here](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts).

+Alternatively, in `.vimrc`, comment out or delete the existing settings and uncomment ones for non-patched font.
+Non-patched version would also require to remove the Plugin `'ryanoasis/vim-devicons'` (simply remove the line)

 ### Prerequisites
 - **Python** and **Python3**
 - **Node.js**